Health Conditions That Increase Stroke Risk Rise Across All Ages, Races

 The study also found that the prevalence of diabetes across stroke patients of all ages and ethnicities increased by 22 percent — from 31 percent of patients in 2004 to 38 percent in 2014.
 And the prevalence of high blood pressure increased by 15 percent — from 73 percent of patients at the beginning of the study period to 84 percent by the end.

-According to the American Heart Association, stroke is the second-most common cause of death from cardiovascular disease, although rates of stroke deaths decreased between 2004 and 2014 by almost 29 percent.
+According to the American Heart Association, stroke is the second-most-common cause of death from cardiovascular disease, although rates of stroke deaths decreased between 2004 and 2014 by almost 29 percent.
 However, if stroke risk factors are increasing, that's a trend to watch.

 Chaturvedi says the authors would next like to study data coming in from 2011 to 2016 to see if the risk factor rates change.